kenjdavidson/react-native-bluetooth-classic/BluetoothClassicExample/readme.md

 IOS requires that UISupportedExternalAccessoryProtocols are configured within the Info.plist file.
 As per the MFi these values should not be made available or stored within git unless working with the specific vendor.
 The IOS build has been updated to include a merging of during the Run Scripts phase:

     Info.plist
     ~/BluetoothClassicExample.plist

 You're responsible for creating this file, without the file your plist will not be updated with supported protocols and the device will not be available within IOS.
 You can forgo this and add the protocols directly to the development plist, but if pushed to git this goes against the terms of the Apple MFi program.
+The following file can be copied to ~/BluetoothClassicExample.plist and then will be merged.

 ```
 <?xml version="1.0" encoding="UTF-8"?>